metaphacts/sample-apps/tutorials/weather/weather.md

 For this tutorial we make use of the [Dark Sky](https://darksky.net/poweredby/) API.

-In the following we describe the configuration and use case to display a weather forecast in the metphactory platform.
+In the following we describe the configuration and use case to display a weather forecast in the metaphactory platform.

 ## Implementation of Weather API wrapper